xiphonics/picoTracker/usermanual/pico-edition/content/pages/projectpool.md

 *   **Return:** Press `NAV` + `LEFT` to return to the previous screen.

 Samples appear here after you import them into the project.
 The pool is stored with the project, so loading a different project will show its own pool.

+**Removing a sample** deletes its file from the SD card.
+The pool itself keeps playing the sample until the project is reloaded, because the audio it plays lives in the picoTracker's internal flash.
+See [Sample cache](projects.html#sample-cache).